 4. Post menopause: The time in your life after you have not had a period for 12 consecutive months.

 Menopause is a normal biological process that happens to every woman when their hormone levels start to fluctuate and drop.
-Peri-menopause symptoms can start in the late 30’s and menopause symptoms can start anywhere from ages 40 to 55.
+Peri-menopause symptoms can start in the mid to late 30’s and menopause symptoms can start anywhere from ages 40 to 55.
 The symptoms can initially be difficult for women to identify and understand because menopause is unique to every woman and hormone levels fluctuate.
 Therefore the symptoms will come and go gradually get stronger and more frequent over time.
 90% of women experience symptoms, which can go on for months or even years.
 Women have oestrogen receptors in every cell in their body and when oestrogen levels fluctuate it is felt everywhere.

 These symptoms affect many millions of women every single day and in a recent study